Hacaric/Minecraft-2D-Clone/README.md

 </table>

 **Features:**
--block placement and breaking
+- block placement and breaking
--block sounds
+- block sounds
--choose block from hotbar
+- choose block from hotbar
--save and load worlds
+- save and load worlds
--infinite world generation
+- infinite world generation

 __I'm activly working on this project__